A well-reported statistic in the maritime industry is that 96% of at-sea incidents result from human error.

 I find that hard to believe, and here’s why: For the vast majority of incidents and accidents that occur at sea, we don’t actually know either what happened or what caused the event in the first place.

 Human Error, or Something Else?

-For example, the Felicity Ace fire, a high-profile onboard fire that contributed to a loss of $400 million worth of cargo — mainly luxury vehicles such as Porches, Bentleys, and Lamborghinis.
+For example, the Felicity Ace fire, a high-profile onboard fire led to a loss of $400 million worth of cargo — mainly luxury vehicles such as Porches, Bentleys, and Lamborghinis.

 Here’s what we know: The Panama-flagged cargo carrier owned by Japanese company MOL Ship Management (Singapore) had been on a routine run from Germany to the United States off the coast of the Portuguese Azores Islands on February 16, 2022, when fire broke out on board.
 After launching a distress signal and initiating crewmember evacuation, the ship remained adrift for several weeks until finally sinking on March 1.

-Several experts point to the existence of lithium ion batteries and electric batteries with the cargo as a possible source of the fire.
-However, even though multiple authorities are currently investigating the incident, it’s still not clear exactly whether the batteries themselves caused the fire, or if the cargo was stored incorrectly onboard, or if other safety violations occurred to start the fire.
+Several experts point to the existence of lithium-ion batteries and electric batteries with the cargo as a possible source of the fire.
+However, even though multiple authorities are currently investigating the incident, it’s still not clear exactly whether the batteries themselves caused the fire, if the cargo was stored incorrectly onboard, or if other safety violations occurred to start the fire.

 3 Factors Driving the Human Error Maritime Statistic